 - a.
-The Safe Passage Grant shall be used by City to develop and implement a pilot "Safe Passage Program", creating a designated safe walking route for children through the Tenderloin to the Powell Street and/or Civic Center BART/Muni station at Market Street, which pilot program is approved by or on behalf of the Director of Department of Public Works on behalf of City.
-The City, acting through OEWD, shall enter into a grant agreement with Tenderloin Housing Clinic, or another nonprofit organization selected by OEWD, to create and implement the Safe Passage Program. - b.
+The Safe Passage Grant shall be used by City to develop and implement a pilot "Safe Passage Program", creating a designated safe walking route for children through the Tenderloin connecting schools with organizations that provide after school programming and service to children and their families, which pilot program is approved by or on behalf of the Director of Department of Public Works on behalf of City.
+The City, acting through OEWD, shall enter into a grant agreement with a nonprofit organization selected by OEWD, to create and implement the Safe Passage Program. - b.
 The CBD Funds will be used by the City to assist in the formation of a Lower Polk CBD, including, without limitation, legal fees, formation documents, and community outreach.
 CBD Funds will be used by the City only for such purposes, provided that (i) following the formation of the Lower Polk CBD, the City shall deliver any excess CBD Funds to the Lower Polk CBD for permitted uses as determined by the Lower Polk CDB, and (ii) following an unsuccessful vote on the formation of the Lower Polk CBD, the City shall spend any excess CBD Funds on improvements in or around the Lower Polk neighborhood.
 The City may enter into one or more professional service contracts, grant agreements, or other contracts to perform work set forth above.